 Once you parked your bike and entered the Pier building you can see the pricing board on the wall next to the toilet.

-On the left side are the prices for smaller 10 people board and on the right side for the bigger 20 people board.
+On the left side are the prices for smaller 10 people boat and on the right side for the bigger 20 people boat.
 It is good place to talk to other travellers (there will be plenty around) and share the boat with them to get better price.